I live in Wiveliscombe and am married with two children, who attended local schools, with one now at Richard Huish and

 • Somerset-wide climate change task and finish group (one of ten members)

 I am in the Independents group, which is the second largest on the Council, with 15 members (13 Independent and 2 Green), and am the Shadow Portfolio Holder for Climate Change.

 Before retiring early in 2017, I was Development Manager at Somerset Waste Partnership, which is the joint officer team for Somerset councils’ waste services.
 During my career, I mostly worked in recycling for local authorities.
-I also worked for a recycling services contractor and for Friends of the Earth.
+I also worked for a recycling services contractor, as a consultant and for Friends of the Earth.
 I was involved in developing and managing pioneering recycling services in the UK and throughout Somerset.
 These included the UK’s first modern kerbside collections in Sheffield in 1989, award-winning kerbside sort collections in Bath in the 1990s, the UK’s first food waste collections in Somerset in 2004 and the Recycle More trials in Wiveliscombe in 2014.
-There is extensive information on all these initiatives at: dmrecycling.info.
+There is extensive information on these initiatives at: dmrecycling.info.

 I was a founder of Wivey Action on Climate & Environment in 2014 and was the group’s secretary until July 2019.

 I enjoy cycling, local walks, playing badminton and visiting nearby beaches and Wimbleball Lake.